Atletico Madrid confirm Correa and Vrsaljko have tested positive for coronavirus | Goal.com

 Atletico Madrid confirm Correa and Vrsaljko have tested positive for coronavirus

-The two positive coronavirus cases reported in the Atletico Madrid camp have both been returned by first-team players Angel Correa and Sime Vrsaljko, the club have confirmed.
+The two positive coronavirus cases reported in the Atletico Madrid camp have both been returned by first-team players Angel Correa and Sime Vrsaljko, the Spanish side have confirmed.

 News broke on Sunday that two members of the party set to travel to the Champions League quarter-finals in Portugal had tested positive for the virus, but there was no further indication whether those affected were members of the playing or backroom staff.